2 - 3 Hours

 Black Sand Beach Reservation

-Yes, you do require a reservation to visit the famous black sand beach of Maui and the rest of the Wai’anapanapa State Park.
-This rule was implemented to combat the way that growing numbers of visitors made the park less enjoyable for both tourists and residents.
+You require a reservation to visit the famous black sand beach of Maui and the rest of the Wai’anapanapa State Park.
+This rule was implemented to combat how growing numbers of visitors made the park less enjoyable for tourists and residents.
 Reservations for Wai’anapanapa can be made here.
-To visit Wai’anapanapa by car, you must make a parking reservation and a separate entrance reservation for all members of the party.
+To visit Wai’anapanapa by car, you must make parking and separate entrance reservations for all party members.
 Parking for a standard car is $10, but larger vehicles pay an increased fee.
 Walk-in entry is $5.
 Note that the Wai’anapanapa State Park is located at mile marker #32, which is roughly 53 miles from Kahului, so a good way through the journey.
-A reservation doesn’t just grant you access to the black sand beach but also to the park’s other features such as the native hala forest, heiau (religious temple), sea stacks, blow holes and so much more.
+A reservation doesn’t just grant you access to the black sand beach and the park’s other features, such as the native hala forest, heiau (religious temple), sea stacks, blow holes, and so much more.

 Starting Point Address